2012 Nuclear Security Summit

 At the summit, the leaders discussed nuclear terrorism threats and nuclear security preparedness.
 They also reviewed the implementation of agreements and voluntary commitments.
-Then the leaders focused on major nuclear security issues, mostly brought up at the Washington summit, such as the minimization and management of highly enriched uranium, ratification of nuclear security conventions, strengthening information and transportation security, IAEA’s role, preventing illicit nuclear trafficking, nuclear security culture, and international cooperation and assistance.
+Then the leaders focused on major nuclear security issues, mostly brought up at the Washington summit, such as the minimization and management of highly enriched uranium, ratification of nuclear security conventions, strengthening information and transportation security, IAEA's role, preventing illicit nuclear trafficking, nuclear security culture, and international cooperation and assistance.

-In the aftermath of the March 2011 Fukushima nuclear disaster, Korea added a new issues of radiological security and the nuclear security-safety interface to the agenda from the natural disasters since World War II (1939-45) and Korean War (1950-53).
+In the aftermath of the March 2011 Fukushima nuclear disaster, Korea added a new issues of radiological security and the nuclear security-safety interface to the agenda from the natural disasters since World War II (1939–45) and Korean War (1950-53).
 The Washington summit had focused on nuclear terrorism with explosive nuclear devices, perceiving that as the biggest threat to international security after 9/11 attacks in New York City in 2001, 3/11 train bombings in Madrid in 2004, and 7/7 bombings in London in 2005.
 The 2012 Seoul Nuclear Security summit also discussed protection against dirty bombs and the sabotage of nuclear facilities.

 Some states opposed the two new items, saying that they would dilute the focus of the summit.

 Background

-The first Nuclear Security Summit was held in Washington D.C., U.S.A. on April 12-13, 2010.
+The first Nuclear Security Summit was held in Washington D.C., U.S.A. on April 12 to 13, 2010.
 U.S. President Barack Obama, who proposed the Nuclear Security Summit in his April 2009 Prague speech, invited 47 heads of government and heads of states and three representatives of international organizations.
-In the Prague speech, President Obama announced his vision for a ‘world without nuclear weapons’ and proposed nuclear security as one of three strategic goals for this vision together with nuclear disarmament and nonproliferation.
+In the Prague speech, President Obama announced his vision for a 'world without nuclear weapons' and proposed nuclear security as one of three strategic goals for this vision together with nuclear disarmament and nonproliferation.
 President Obama also announced a nuclear security goal to secure all vulnerable nuclear materials around the world in four years.

 During the Washington summit, Korea was proposed as the second summit host by President Obama, which was accepted.